tchydy/Manage-landing-page/README.md

 ### What I learned

 For the first time I tried out tailwind css.
-I most say it easy to understand although there were some challenges I faced at the beginning but with documentation I found work arounds.
+I most say it easy to understand although there were some challenges I faced at the beginning but with the Tailwind documentation I found some work arounds.
 For instance most of the sizes in this project are in pixels.
-The tailwind sizes required a lot adjusting/ converting.
+The tailwind sizing required a lot of adjusting/ converting.
 So thankfully they were rooms for custom values and custom CSS styles outside HTML.
-Major learnings were from coding the form and slider sections.
+Asides using Tailwind CSS major learnings were from coding the form and slider sections.
 They were challenging for me so had to pull resources to achieve what I have done

 ### Continued development